pereznetworks/My-Tic-Tac-Toe-Game/README.md

     Play alternates between X and O.

     EXTRA CREDIT # 2
-        The names of each player appear the player labels.
+        The names of each player appear with X and O player labels.

     The current or active player is indicated by...
     -- the label the symbol O or X is highlighted for the current player.

-    As the current player's mouse 'hovers' over empty square on the board.
-    Their symbol, the X or O, appears temporarily.
+    As the current player's mouse 'hovers' over an empty box on the board, Their symbol, the X or O, appears temporarily.
     Their symbol follows the player's mouse around the board.